What is Federal Work Study?

 Are Federal Work-Study jobs on campus or off campus?

 Both.
-If you work on campus, you’ll work or Reynolds.
-If you work off campus, your employer will usually be a private nonprofit organization or a public agency, and the work performed must be in the public interest.
-Some schools might have agreements with private for-profit employers for Federal Work Study jobs, which must be judged relevant to your course of study (to the maximum extent possible).
+If you work on campus, you’ll work for Reynolds.
+If you work off campus, your employer will usually be a nonprofit organization or a public agency, and the work performed must be in the public interest.

 How much will I make?